Trichomonas Vaginalis (Discharge)

 Why do I need this test?

-You might have this test to find out whether you have T. vaginalis.
+You may need this test to find out whether you have T. vaginalis.
 Many people who

 are infected have no symptoms.
 Only about 30% of people have symptoms.